Originally written by Joe Schreiber

 - File Extraction - Someone downloading malware?
 You can capture it right from Suricata and study it.

 - LuaJIT - It's a lot of letters yes, but it's also a scripting engine that can be used with information from the packets inspected by Suricata.
 This makes complex matching even easier and you can even gain efficiency by combining multiple rules into one script.

 - Logging more than packets - Suricata can grab and log things like TLS/SSL certs, HTTP requests, DNS requests

-Bro, or sometimes referred to as Bro-IDS is a bit different than Snort and Suricata.
-In a way Bro is both a signature and anomaly-based IDS.
+Bro, sometimes referred to as Bro-IDS, is a bit different than Snort and Suricata.
+In a way, Bro is both a signature and anomaly-based IDS.
 Its analysis engine will convert traffic captured into a series of events.
-An event could be a user logon to FTP, a connection to a website or practically anything.
+An event could be a user login to FTP, a connection to a website or practically anything.
 The power of the system is what comes after the event engine and that's the Policy Script Interpreter.
-This policy engine has it's own language (Bro-Script) and it can do some very powerful and versatile tasks.
+This policy engine has its own language (Bro-Script) and it can do some very powerful and versatile tasks.

-If you're not an analyst than this tool will have a challenging learning curve.
-Since it was developed as a research tool it didn't initially focus on things like GUIs, usability, and ease of installation.
-While it does many cool things out of the box many of those things aren't immediately actionable and may be difficult to interpret.
+If you're not an analyst then this tool will have a challenging learning curve.
+Since it was developed as a research tool, it didn't initially focus on things like GUIs, usability, and ease of installation.
+While it does numerous cool things out of the box many of those things aren't immediately actionable and may be difficult to interpret.

 - Complicated to set up

 - Can detect patterns of activity other IDS systems can not

 - Good community support